knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

  2. Add the Android platform to your Ionic project by running the following commands in your project directory:

     ``ionic cap add android``

+    This should add folder "android" to your project.

-3. Then build the Android app: ``ionic cap build android`` (do this every time you make changes)
+3. Then build the Android app: ``ionic cap build android`` (run this again after you make changes, you can add --watch to )

     Android Studio should open.
+You might need to a new add device emulator.

 4. Press "Run 'app'" in the Android studio after the Gradle build is ready.
 You need to have an emulated device and the correct app selected.